CZ2002-SE3/MySTARS/README.md

 # MySTARS

 This is the group assignment for CZ2002.
-Given below are instructions on how to use it.
+Instructions on how to use it are given below.

 ## Setting Up Environment in Intellij

-Prerequisites: JDK 11 (use the exact version), update Intellij to the most recent version.
+Prerequisites: JDK 11 (Could work on other versions, but mostly tested on JDK 11), update Intellij to the latest version.

-1. **Configure Intellij for JDK 11**, as described [here](https://se-education.org/guides/tutorials/intellijJdk.html).
+1. Import the project into Intellij as follows:
+    1. Open IntelliJ (if you are not in the welcome screen, click File → Close Project to close the existing project dialog first).
+    1. Click `Open`.
+    1. Select the project directory, and click `OK`.
+    1. Accept the defaults if there are any further prompts.
 1. Set up the correct JDK version, as follows:
-    1. Click `Configure` > `Structure for New Projects` and then `Project Settings` > `Project` > `Project SDK`
+    1. Click `File` > `Project Structure` > `Project`.
-    1. If JDK 11 is listed in the dropdown, select it.
-If it is not, click `New...` and select the directory where you installed JDK 11
-    1. Click `OK`
-1. Import the project into Intellij as follows:
+    1. Under Project SDK, select the correct JDK version.
-    1. Click `Open or Import`.
+    1. Click `OK`.
-    1. Select the project directory, and click `OK`
-    1. If there are any further prompts, accept the defaults.
 1. Add library to project
-    1. Click `Project Structure` > `Modules` and then `Dependencies`.
+    1. Click `File` > `Project Structure` > `Modules` and then `Dependencies`.
-    1. Select `+` icon and then `JARs or Directories...`
+    1. Select `+` icon and then `JARs or Directories...`.
     1. Locate the `lib` folder and select it.
-    1. Click `OK`
+    1. Click `OK`.
 1. After the above steps are completed, locate the `src/main/java/mystars/MyStars.java` file, right-click it, and choose `Run MyStars.main()`.
-If the setup is correct, you should see something like the below:
+If the setup is correct, you should see something like this:
    ```
    ------------------------------------------------------------